QuanAnhHoang/EEET2574---Assignment-1-Data-Pipeline-with-Docker/README.md

 - [Git](https://git-scm.com/downloads)
 ## Setup Steps

-1. Use this docker-kafka-cassandra-main folder directly for this assignment (designated only for lecturer of EEET2574) or clone it from GitHub (others)
+1. Use this docker-kafka-cassandra-main folder directly for this assignment (designated only for lecturer of EEET2574) or clone it from GitHub (others) <br>
 Open Command Prompt (CMD):
 If your option is to clone from GitHub then:
 ```